posted on Wednesday, August 03, 2022.

 - Gay men, bisexual men, trans men and women, any men who have sex with men, and gender non-conforming/non-binary individuals who have had multiple sexual partners in the last 14 days.

-The City of Racine Public Health Department currently has a limited supply of JYNNEOS monkeypox vaccine available for Racine County residents who meet the above eligibility criteria.
+The City of Racine Public Health Department currently has a limited supply of JYNNEOS mpox vaccine available for Racine County residents who meet the above eligibility criteria.
 If you are eligible and would like to receive the vaccine, call 262-636-9431 to schedule an appointment.

 Note the vaccine is a 2-dose